-Dictionary meaning of the word ‘superannuation’ or ‘superannuate’ is to become retired, to retire because of age or infirmity.
-Superannuation benefit is a retirement benefit offered by employer to its working class.
-A superannuation is an organizational pension program created by a company for the benefit of its employees.
+The dictionary meaning of the word ‘superannuation’ or ‘superannuate’ is to become retired, to retire because of age or infirmity.
+A superannuation benefit is a retirement benefit offered by an employer to its working class.
+Superannuation is an organisational pension program created by a company for the benefit of its employees.
 It is also referred to as a company pension plan.

 Superannuation benefit is classified into the following in India based on the investment and benefit it offers: